 The above quote is the story, as per the description on the PlayStation Store.
 Without this prior knowledge though, you wouldn’t figure out in-game that this was the actual premise for what’s going on.
 From the point of the game, you awaken within an unusual room which has scribblings on the walls, a bunch of tools, some strange puzzle boxes and a creepy picture staring at you in the corner.
 You must look around and pick up anything which looks like a clue, work out how to open each of the puzzle boxes, and eventually find a way into the elevator so you can take it to the next floor and begin the next immersive puzzle.

-There are some story elements within the levels, specifically floor two which has a handwritten letter which offers a bit of exposition.
+There are some story elements within the levels, specifically floor two which has a handwritten letter that offers a bit of exposition.
 However, other than that, the game itself doesn’t offer any story – no narration, no text, nothing.
 Thankfully the gameplay is awesome, but I hope the developers will take all the feedback on board when looking at advancing the story of 18 Floors.

 I can’t stand it!

 18 Floors is a bloody amazing game!
 It’s as immersive as The Exorcist VR: Legion, which I thought was amazing but a bit too scary for me, yet without the horror aspect as it’s been replaced with an eerie, creepy vibe and shrouded in mystery.
 You have the full support of your hands via two Move controllers and the movement you’ll be performing is via teleportation, no smooth movement here.
 One other thing is, you MUST play this game stood up.
 You can rotate in-game 90 degrees in each direction, with the buttons, but your character is always standing.
 As such, if you begin the game sat down – you’ll appear in-game as a very small person or a child, and unable to see what’s on the tables!